-The Hundred Years War is a term applied to the intermittent hostilities between England and France during the fourteenth and fifteenth centuries.
+The Hundred Years War is a term applied to the intermittent hostilities between England and France during the 14th and 15th centuries.
 One such phase featured Joan of Arc and her brave attempt to destroy the domination of northern France by the English monarchy and their ally, the Duke of Burgundy.
 Allegedly inspired by the voice of God, she won victories at Orleans, Beaugency and Patay and triumphantly conducted the Dauphin to his coronation at Rheims in 1429.
 In response, the greatly weakened English hurried to bring forward the coronation of Henry VI.
 By the following year of 1430, he was resident in Rouen, the centre of English administration.
 Just weeks before his arrival there, Joan was captured by the Burgundians and imprisoned by the English in Rouen.
 Also resident in the city was Richard Beauchamp, Earl of Warwick.
 It was he who had brought Henry VI to Rouen and he also had personal associations with Joan during her incarceration in the castle there.

 These relationships, born out of the dramatic events already outlined, all have a bearing on the journal of the household accounts kept by Richard Beauchamp during his stay in Rouen.